tapdata/tapdata-docs/docs/pipeline-tutorial/oracle-to-kafka.md

 ## Result Verification

-Based on the task settings described above, Tapdata will synchronize the data from the Oracle table **AUTO_CLAIM_DEMO** to Kafka.
-If data changes occur in the source table, through the JS node, Tapdata will write the data before and after the changes into the Kafka node.
+Based on the task settings described above, TapData will synchronize the data from the Oracle table **AUTO_CLAIM_DEMO** to Kafka.
+If data changes occur in the source table, through the JS node, TapData will write the data before and after the changes into the Kafka node.

 After waiting for the task to enter the incremental data replication phase, we first count the number of messages in Kafka, knowing that the number of messages in the Topic is exactly consistent with the number of entries in the source table, both being **95,877**.